wajeht/alfred-generate-unique-passwords/README.md

 > _pass 20_ <br>

-will create 20 unique characters long passwords.
-This script was written previously written in python2, but MacOS update messed up all the `path`.
+Will create 20 unique characters long passwords.
+This script was previously written in python2, but MacOS update messed up all the `path`.
 Now, we are back in php land.
 Enjoy!

 # License
 Distributed under the MIT license © wajeht.
 See LICENSE for more information.